What are the Types of Cinnamon?

 1. Ceylon Cinnamon (True Cinnamon)

-Characteristics Ceylon cinnamon, also known as “True Cinnamon,” comes from the Cinnamomum Zeylanicum tree, predominantly grown in Sri Lanka.
-It has thin, delicate bark that forms multiple layers when rolled.
+Characteristics: Ceylon cinnamon, also known as “True Cinnamon,” comes from the Cinnamomum Zeylanicum tree, only grown in Sri Lanka.
+It has thin and delicate bark that forms multiple layers when rolled.

-Taste Profile Ceylon cinnamon offers a mild, sweet flavor with subtle citrus notes, making it ideal for any beverage, desserts and delicate dishes.
+Taste Profile: Ceylon cinnamon offers a mild, sweet flavor with subtle citrus notes, making it ideal for any hot or cold beverage, desserts and delicate dishes.

-Health Benefits Known for its ultra-low coumarin content; Ceylon cinnamon is considered safer for long-term consumption.
+Health Benefits: Known for its ultra-low coumarin content; Ceylon cinnamon is considered safer.
 It also boasts powerful antioxidant and anti-inflammatory properties.
 That means it is the healthiest option for daily use.

 Ceylon Cinnamon (True Cinnamon)